carlosp420/nymphalidae_diversification/MS.md

 Bayesian run.
-We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Figure 3).
-We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated diversification rates could vary widely (Figure 4).
+We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Fig. 3).
+We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated diversification rates could vary widely (Fig. 4).
 For example, in our Nymphalidae trees, we found that the split for *Magneuptychia* and *Caeruleuptychia* had a variation from ``r = 0.2755``, higher than the background diversification rate, to almost zero.
 This means that observed